motine/sternenwecker/README.md

 This branch is about the "LED strip behind the bed" version.
 There is also a [table top version](https://github.com/motine/sternenwecker/tree/single_matrix).

+## Work to do...

+* change add bitmap. render image in memory and then write to display
+* enable strip
-remove click to show time, always show it. refactor TimeShow to be permanent
+* remove click to show time, always show it. refactor TimeShow code (probably no need to have `is_showing` anymore)

+* Make this Readme nice
-**!!TODO!!!** Adjust circuit, box design and readme for this version. (part list already done)
+* Adjust box design and readme for this version
+* Change part list to Arduino Pro Mini with USB

 ## Circuit
 ### Parts